pragmasoft-ukraine/qa-test-task/README.md

 ## Objective

 This test task is created to assess the level of candidates applying for the QA Engineer vacancy at Pragmasoft.

 It is designed to contain several challenges resembling the real-life daily work of a QA engineer.

 Time is not constrained; you can take as much time as you need to provide the best quality result.
 Results are assessed in the order of their submission, and we usually only have one open position, so the faster you submit, the higher your chances of being hired.
 We will try to assess and review all sufficiently completed results, but cannot 100% guarantee this.

 The result should be provided as a link to the public GitHub (or other git) repository in your public git profile.
 If you still don't have one, create one - it's free.
+You can clone this repository as a template or create a new empty repository.

 Please use English language everywhere.